nagydani/seedling/seed/TUTORIAL.md

 ' greet 3 times
 ```

-The output is the same, but there's a slight difference
+The output is the same, but there is a slight difference
 under the hood: in the latter case the computer does not
 need to create and store a new anonymous program (a so
 called "quotation"), it merely refers to the program
 already stored under the word `greet`.

 Now, let us delve into the internals of `times`!